Cover Image

 I was asked to teach an undergraduate physics course called "The World of Light" at Seattle University for non-science majors who needed to satisfy a distribution requirement.
 I realized that this is a fantastic subject because it intersects a huge range of different physics topics.
 However, when I looked for textbooks, I didn't like the options because they tended to minimize the physics.
 Instead, I wanted to expose students to the core physics concepts and to show just how fascinating science can be.
 This book is the result.

 Springer did a great job with the publication.
-This is a 539 page book with color figures on almost every page.
-And yet (by my request), they managed to keep the price below $50!
-Thank you, Springer!
+This is a 539 page hardcover book with color figures on almost every page.
+It has 343 problem, an index, answers to odd-numbered problems, and a reference section.
+And yet they kept the price quite reasonable ($44.99 for the ebook and $59.99 for the physical book).
+Thank you Springer!

 Reviews